bitcoinwords/bitcoinwords.github.io/_pages/tag-archive.md

 Posts are randomly added as we come across them and tags are a constant work in progress.

-**To achieve maximum enlightenment**, consider subscribing to the journal's newsletter and follow us on Twitter.
+Consider subscribing to the journal's newsletter and follow us on Twitter.

 [Subscribe](https://mailchi.mp/59e9fda5b387/words){: .btn .btn--primary} [<i class="fab fa-twitter"></i> Twitter](https://twitter.com/_bitcoinwords){: .btn .btn--info}